SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 ## TODO

-- ⚠️ Finalise template / format
+- Finalise template / format
     - QAC-style
     - Take notes from Jira / Acceptance Criteria
-- ⚠️ Finalise list of activities
+- Finalise list of activities
 - Steal from my QE CoP 2023-08-01 testing with a screen reader preso
+- Add some images and icons for visual interest and understandability
+- Have an analogy thread
+    - fun but not silly
+    - water, ocean
+    - building a house
+    - baking a cake
+    - making a meal (recipe, ingredients, nice and broad)
+    - orienteering-ish (map, compass, trail)
+    - maybe something that works with four sessions?
+        - seasons
+        - compass directions

 ## [Key takeaways](https://nztestingconf.nz/accessibility-testing-workshop)